onurkarakoc79/METU-ROVER/PATH_PLANNING_ALGORITHM/README.md

 # Computer Vision Rover Path Planning

 This is a path planning code for a rover developed using Python.
-The code utilizes the Dijkstra's algorithm to find the shortest path between a given start point and an end point, considering obstacles in the environment.
+The code utilizes Dijkstra's algorithm to find the shortest path between a given start point and an endpoint, considering obstacles in the environment.
 It is designed to work with images as input for computer vision applications.

 ## Features